 How much watermelon can a diabetic eat?

 This is where moderation comes into play.
-A diabetic can enjoy watermelon as long as it is consumed in controlled portions.
-Ideally, you should consume around **120-150 grams** of watermelon per serving, which is roughly equivalent to one cup of watermelon cubes.
+People with diabetes can enjoy watermelon as long as they eat it in moderation. vIdeally, you should eat around **120–150 grams** of watermelon per serving, which is roughly equivalent to one cup of watermelon cubes.

 That serving size will provide you with approximately 12 grams of carbohydrates, which is an advisable amount in a diabetic eating plan.
 Also, let’s not forget that watermelon is mostly water, so it doesn’t provide many calories (only 46 calories per cup).
 This makes it a refreshing and light snack, perfect for when you need something sweet without going overboard.